mixpanel/docs/pages/docs/cohort-sync/integrations/marketo.md

 It is possible to export the same cohort to Marketo more than once, however each export will require a new custom field within Marketo.
 Mixpanel disallows exporting to the same custom field so that the custom field you have created in Marketo is up-to-date with only the latest export.

 ### Why is the cohort user count larger in Mixpanel than in Marketo?
 In order to export a user to Marketo using Cohorts, the user must have the special user profile property $email set on their user profile.
-If this property is not set on a user’s profile, they will not be exported to Marketo.
+If this property is not set on a user's profile, they will not be exported to Marketo.

 ### How does Mixpanel handle users that exist within Mixpanel, but not in Marketo?
 If the user within Mixpanel has the \$email user profile property, a new lead will be created in Marketo with the $email user profile property value and the designated custom field will be set to True.